magpantaynic/magpantaynic/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: my favorite color is blue 💙
-- 🔭 I’m currently a computer educator at an elementary school
+- 🔭 I’m currently a computer educator at an elementary school and a graduate student at Adelphi who is working towards a Masters' Degree in STEAM Education!
 - 💬 Ask me about favorite foods or food spots if you're in my state!
 - 📫 How to reach me: magpantaynicole98@gmail.com
 - 👩🏻‍💻Checkout my personal website to learn more about me: https://magpantaynicole98.wixsite.com/nicolemsworld